-- your blood pressure becomes high, and
+- Your blood pressure becomes high; and

-- you have an abnormal amount of protein in your urine.
+- You have an abnormal amount of protein in your urine.

-High blood pressure (hypertension) means that the pressure of the blood in your artery blood vessels is too high.
+High blood pressure (hypertension) means that the pressure of the blood in your blood vessels (arteries) is too high.
 Blood pressure is recorded as two figures.
 For example, 140/85 mm Hg.
 This is said as '140 over 85'.
 Blood pressure is measured in millimetres of mercury (mm Hg).
 The first (or top) number is your systolic blood pressure.
 This is the pressure in your arteries when your heart contracts.
 The second (or bottom) number is your diastolic blood pressure.
 This is the pressure in your arteries when your heart rests between each heartbeat.

 Normal blood pressure is below 140/90 mm Hg.
 During pregnancy: